Applicants & Licensees / Bylaws and Ordinances

 A municipality cannot prohibit conversion of a facility from medical to adult use.

-A municipality may pass a bylaw or ordinance limiting the number of MEs to 20% or more of the number of liquor licenses issued pursuant to G.L. c.138 §15 (commonly known as “package stores”) in the municipality.
+A municipality may pass a bylaw or ordinance limiting the number of MEs to 20% or more of the number of liquor licenses issued pursuant to G.L. c.
+138, § 15 (commonly known as “package stores”) in the municipality.

 For example, if a municipality has 100 liquor licenses, the municipality may set a maximum limit of 20 MEs.
-If a municipality seeks to ban MEs, limit the percentage to fewer than 20% of granted liquor licenses, or seeks to limit the number of MEs to fewer than the number of MTCs in its locality, the municipality must submit that question to the people of the municipality at a regular or special election, according to the process laid out in Section 25 of Chapter 55 of the Acts of 2017.
+If a municipality seeks to ban MEs, limit the percentage to fewer than 20% of granted liquor licenses, or limit the number of MEs to fewer than the number of MTCs in its locality, the municipality must submit that ballot question to the voters of the municipality at a regular or special election, according to the process laid out in Section 25 of Chapter 55 of the Acts of 2017.

-Any type of ME may not be located within 500 feet of a pre-existing public or private school providing education in kindergarten or any of grades one through 12.
+MEs and MTCs may not be located within 500 feet of a pre-existing public or private school providing education in kindergarten through grade 12.
 Municipalities may adopt an ordinance or bylaw to reduce that distance requirement.
+Municipalities may set their siting requirements.
+However, if they do not, the default buffer zone of 500 feet applies.

 A municipality may regulate, by bylaw or ordinance, signage regarding marijuana-related uses.